What Hawking Radiation Looks Like as You Fall into a Black Hole: Particle detectors

 to the detector's worldline.
 In a minor abuse of notation, we use $W(x,x')$ to denote the Wightman distribution and $W(\tau, \tau')$ to denote its pullback, since the meaning will be clear from the context.

 $W(x,x')$ is a distribution, so the integral in Eq.~\eqref{eq:F(E)-def} is formally a distributional integral.
 One way to calculate this integral is to represent $W$ as a family of functions $W_\epsilon$, where $\epsilon > 0$ is a regularization parameter, and take the limit as $\epsilon \to 0$ after computing the integral~\cite{birrell_QuantumFieldsCurved_1982,schlicht_ConsiderationsUnruhEffect_2004}.
-Refs.~\cite{satz_ThenAgainHow_2007,louko_TransitionRateUnruhDeWitt_2008} have calculated explicit expressions for this limit in 4-dimensional spacetimes.
+References~\cite{satz_ThenAgainHow_2007,louko_TransitionRateUnruhDeWitt_2008} have calculated explicit expressions for this limit in 4-dimensional spacetimes.
 In this paper, we will sidestep these complications by representing $W$ as an integral expression over ordinary functions (e.g., as a Fourier transform).
-Then by re-ordering the integrals in Eq.~\eqref{eq:F(E)-def}, we will express $\response$ as an ordinary integral, avoiding complications from the distributional nature of $W$.
+Then by reordering the integrals in Eq.~\eqref{eq:F(E)-def}, we will express $\response$ as an ordinary integral, {\red thus avoiding the distributional nature of $W$ in our numerical calculations}.

 If the detector's energy gap is positive ($E>0$), then $\ket{0}$ is the ground state and $\ket{E}$ is an excited state.
 In this case, a transition from $\ket{0}$ to $\ket{E}$ can be interpreted as the detector absorbing a particle with energy $E$ from the field. $P(E)$ is therefore the probability that a particle will be detected, or, equivalently, the fraction of detectors in an ensemble of identical detectors that will detect a particle.
 However, care must be taken with this interpretation if the detector is switched on and off too rapidly, because this can also cause the detector to be excited, even if the field contains no particles~\cite{unruh_WhatHappensWhen_1984,birrell_QuantumFieldsCurved_1982,sriramkumar_ResponseFinitetimeParticle_1996}.
 We will study the effects of switching in detail in Section~\ref{sec:minkowski}.